 the best coffee in the morning come here.
 If you

 are used to Starbucks quality (or potency is what

 I really mean), order a double espresso with hot

 ).
 But mastery of Greek is not necessary since his

 sons Christos and Nikiforos work here every day and speak

 perfect English and pretty much run the place now.
 For the traditional Sifnos

 breakfast of yogurt with fruit, honey and nuts come here.
-For people watching the Stavros can't be beat and you will find me here in the morning whenever I am in Sifnos, along with Paolo from the Italian restaurant who it is best not to speak to until after he has had his second coffee.
+For people-watching, the Stavros can't be beat and you will find me here in the morning whenever I am in Sifnos, along with Paolo from the Italian restaurant (who it is best not to speak to until after he has had his second coffee).

-Or go to To Kima run by
+To Kima is run by

 The Best of the Rest